Alabama Court Records

 What Are Traffic Misdemeanors In Alabama?

-Most Alabama state traffic violations are categorized as misdemeanors; although these offenses are not as grievous as felonies, they are taken seriously in the state.
-Misdemeanors violations occur when the state's Motor Vehicle and Traffic Code (title 32) are violated.
+Most Alabama state traffic violations are categorized as misdemeanors.
+Although these offenses are not as grievous as felonies, they are taken seriously in the state.
+Misdemeanor violations occur when the Motor Vehicle and Traffic Code (title 32) is violated.
 Traffic misdemeanors are more atrocious than infractions.
-Incidents considered as traffic misdemeanors in Alabama are driving with a suspended driver's license and fleeing a law enforcement officer (no damage or injury).
+Incidents considered as traffic misdemeanors in Alabama are driving with a suspended driver’s license and fleeing a law enforcement officer (no damage or injury).